Scroll to...

 For Advanced Users

-TrapStation's rule tree nodes are powered by a JavaScript® engine that has been enhanced for trap-handling.
+TrapStation's rule tree nodes are powered by a JavaScript® engine that has been enhanced for handling both traps and text events.
 You can perform calculations, query trap fields, manipulate varbinds, and more, while using the well-known JavaScript syntax.
+Your work can be spread across script engines, for true multi-threaded scaling.
 Also, a JavaTM virtual machine is integrated with the JavaScript engine, so your rules can access external systems via Java's vast APIs.

 Browser Screenshot: A rule tree node's script editor

-Browser Screenshot: Trap processing at a rule tree node
+Browser Screenshot: Event processing at a rule tree node

 DevOps-Friendly

-TrapStation's rule tree compartmentalizes your custom logic to limit your scope of work, and potential problems.
+Installation is just a tar file, with no dependencies.
+Next, TrapStation's rule tree compartmentalizes your custom logic to limit your scope of work, and potential problems.
 The GUI has pre-deployment testing tools, and provides one-click deployment without downtime.
 Both live and historical reporting provides operational feedback.
-So time to code/test/deploy meets DevOps' speedy expectations, and your team's full development capabilities are encouraged, while protecting operational service levels.
+So time to code/test/deploy meets DevOps' speedy expectations.

 Enterprise